Eating and drinking outdoors has become a real way of life over the last couple of years, so here’s where to head for some toasty toasting.

-Next to Restaurant Bar & Grill in the stately surrounds of The Old Post Office, the central Leeds branch of Banyan has both indoor and outdoor covered seating.
-The latter is completely covered and – winter weather bonus – heated.
-That means you can relax in comfort as you indulge in 2-4-1 cocktails such as the Banyan Iced Tea and Pineapple and Coconut Mojito.
+Next to Restaurant Bar & Grill in the stately surrounds of The Old Post Office, the central Leeds branch of Banyan has both indoor and outdoor seating.
+The latter features a tipi and is – winter weather bonus – heated.
+That means you can relax in comfort as you indulge in 2-4-1 cocktails, such as the Banyan Iced Tea and Pineapple and Coconut Mojito.
 There’s food all day and all week, roaming from Bang Bang Chicken Skewers through to Sunday roasts, pub classics and modern vegan dishes like the Roast Cauliflower Malayan Curry.

 Banyan, 2 The Old Post Office, City Square, Leeds, West Yorkshire, LS1 2ES.